zathras/jovial_svg/README.md

   * Non-scaling stroke is not supported (not in SVG 1.1; cf. Tiny 11.5)
   * Constrained transformations are not supported (not in SVG 1.1;
      cf. Tiny 7.7)
-  * A DOM and other features related to animation are not supported.
+  * A JavaScript DOM, JavaScript and other features related to standard SVG animation are not supported.
+However, see "Animation and Interactivity" above.
   * Conditional processing (Tiny s.
 5.8) is not supported
   * The `clipPath` SVG element is supported (not in Tiny, cf. SVG 1.1 14.3.5).
   * Filter effects via the `filter` tag are not supported (not in Tiny, cf.